 Should the data be challenged, the information recorded in the log book is invaluable.
 A written record of observations concerning abnormal operations or localized occurrences is critical if a violation of ambient air standards were recorded during this period.
-Completed log books will be maintained by Polk County Air Quality and will be archived for future reference.
+Completed log books be maintained by Polk County Air Quality and will be archived for future reference.

-3.9.3 Bi-Weekly Zero, Precision and Span Checks
+2.9.3 Bi-Weekly Zero, Precision and Span Checks

 The zero, precision and span check is a quality control procedure used to verify that the air monitoring system is operating properly.
 The check involves comparing the response of the station analyzer to NO/NOx concentrations generated by the station 146i calibrator.
-The deviation between the "indicated" value of the analyzer and the "actual" value of the calibrator is then determined.
+The deviation between the "indicated" value of the analyzer and the "actual" or "true" value of the calibrator is then determined.

-Zero air and NO/NOx concentrations of 40-70 ppb (the precision) and 350-450 ppb (the span) are generated by the calibrator.
+Zero air and NO/NOx concentrations of approximately 20 ppb (the precision) and approximately 200 ppb (the span) are generated by the calibrator.
 Each concentration is measured by the calibrator and the site analyzer.
 Following the precision check, the deviation from the true NO/NOx value is determined.

-The following critical criteria require recalibration of the field analyzer and invalidation of the data unless there is compelling reason and justification not to do so: if the precision check results in a percent difference $\pm$ 15%, or if the zero drift is $\geq$ 5.0 ppb, or if the span drift is $\pm$ 10%.
-Acceptance criteria can be found in Table 3-2: The Measurement Quality Acceptance Tables from the Quality Assurance Handbook for Air Pollution Measurement Systems, Volume II, Appendix D. EPA-454/B-13-003, May 2013.
+The following critical criteria require recalibration of the field analyzer and invalidation of the data unless there is compelling reason and justification not to do so: if the precision check results in a percent difference $\pm 15\%$ , or if the zero drift is $\geq 5.0$ ppb, or if the span drift is $\pm 10\%$ .
+Acceptance criteria can be found in Table 2-2: The Measurement Quality Acceptance Tables from the Quality Assurance Handbook for Air Pollution Measurement Systems, Volume II, Appendix D. EPA-454/B-13-003, May 2013.

+These criteria and corrective actions apply to both the manual and nightly auto-checks.
 For assessing bi-weekly zero and span drift, the current measured instrument response will be compared to the current known value.
 Corrective action will be taken if the difference is outside of historically established control limits.

 The zero/precision/span check must be performed once every fourteen days and is always performed in the same manner.
 Failure to perform and document zero/precision/span data within the required frequency and concentration will result in the invalidation of data.
 The operator is required to submit the completed field sheet to the Quality Assurance Officer for review.
-For more detailed procedures on, Zero, Precision and Span Checks refer to Section 3.13.4.
+For more detailed procedures on, Zero, Precision and Span Checks refer to Section 2.13.4.

-3.9.4 Data Acquisition and Telemetry
+2.9.4 Data Acquisition and Telemetry